If you lead a product team, you will be busy. Usually very busy.

-A resource that can help you do this is our story ‘What’s the point of product management’.
+A resource that can help you do this is our white paper ‘Product Management as a leadership role’.
 It outlines a journey that you may already be on as a business.
-To begin with, product management is a mess, and the story describes what happens to change into a world class product management function.
+To begin with, product management is a mess, and the story describes what happens to change into a world-class product management function.
 It’s full of arguments and ideas that you can use with your senior management.

 A roadmap for product management

 One way of describing your plans for improving product management is to talk about ‘a roadmap for product management’.
 It’s a nice way of presenting the things you need to change or put in place for the team.
 It may include a re-organization, training, improving key processes, a portfolio analysis exercise, or clarifying roles.
-Our product management reviews can help you identify what to do or why not attend our Product Management Leadership Forum.
+Our Product Management Reviews can help you identify what to do or why not attend our Leading Product Management course.

 Whether you are one of the lucky few with time to focus on how to develop and grow your team or one of those faced with the need to change through a trigger point; these tools are an effective way to think about the problems, engage your team and wider business, and implement value-adding and effective change.